chandanhpcic/docs/source/manual/hacarp.rst

 Configuration synchronization
 .................................

-OPNsense includes configuration synchronization capabilities.
+Reticen8 includes configuration synchronization capabilities.
 Configuration changes made on the primary system are synchronized on demand to the secondary firewall.